mapbox/mapboxgl-powerbi/readme.md

 Mapbox supports up to the maximum allowed by Power BI, 30,000 rows, for all visualization types including Choropleth (fill), cluster, heatmap, and circle.
 If your data is >30k rows, the Mapbox Visual will sample your data down to 30k rows and visualize the resultant sample.
 If you need to visualize more than 30k rows for your use case, reach out to our sales team to connect you with a Mapbox Partner to setup a custom solution for your use case.

-### Roadmap
-- Current roadmap is managed by @samgehret.
-- Check out the [project board](https://github.com/mapbox/mapboxgl-powerbi/projects) on this github for an up to date roadmap.
-- v1.2 just released to the marketplace.
-It will be follwed by v1.3 later in Q3 2018.
-- To request feature enhancements or to report bugs, please log an [issue](https://github.com/mapbox/mapboxgl-powerbi/issues).
-- Our release timeline will be discretionary based on new feature availability, but most likely every 2-3 months.

-### Beta Version
-- We will keep an up to date beta version in this section.
-- [v1.3 beta](https://github.com/mapbox/mapboxgl-powerbi/blob/v1.3_beta/dist/mapboxGLMap.pbiviz) is the lastest beta.

 ### Developing and Contributing.

 - This is an open source repo and we welcome contributions from the public.
 - Please see [contributing.md](CONTRIBUTING.md) for more information.